-- 1. All days are calendar days and all response/update times begin with the input of the action in the database, or for investigation of exhibits, upon exhibit receipt. - 2.
+- 1. All days are calendar days. - 2.
 Investigation goals include completing all investigation actions and providing resolution or recommending course of action for correction. - 3.
 DR response/processing times are goals.
-It is recognized that varying work schedules and time-zone differences, that these goals may be periodically exceeded.
-However, due to their criticality, every effort shall be taken to ensure CAT I and Mishap deficiencies are reported, investigated, and initial risk mitigation provided within the applicable time periods.
+It is recognized that due to varying work schedules, time-zone differences, and complexity, these goals may be occasionally exceeded.
+Theses instances should be justifiable, and the exception, not the norm.
+Due to their criticality, every effort shall be taken to ensure CAT I and Mishap deficiencies are reported, investigated, and initial risk mitigation provided within the applicable time periods.